DaDevFox/KC_ReskinEngine/Guide.md

 ### To Make a Model

-First, as talked about already, look up your building in the **Building Index** section of this guide and gather your information for how and what to model.
+First, as talked about already, look up your building in the **Skin Index** section of this guide and gather your information for how and what to model.

 Once that is done, make the model in your chosen art program!
 I recommend using [Blender](https://www.blender.org/) because it's free, although I'm not much of an artist, so you can use whatever, but make sure that it can export files in a format supported by unity: [here](https://docs.unity3d.com/Manual/3D-formats.html)'s a list of all those formats